 If we look at the three month moving average and plot it over time we see that there has been a significant decline in the second half of the year since and including 2010 which usually extends into February of the next year, after which production kicks up rapidly (Figure 1).

 In 2015 the uptick was delayed until April and clearly the high point of 2014 won’t be reached this year.
 As production has increased each year since the recession, capacity utilization has decreased, the gap is widening.
 Capacity utilization in three months through October was 68.4 percent, down from 72.2 percent in three months through April.
 Capacity is estimated to be 2.3 billion tonnes/year, if we assume that the maximum sustainable capacity utilization is 90 percent then effective capacity is 2.07 billion tonnes.
 This means that excess (unused) capacity in 12 months through September was 2.07 minus 1.61=460 million tonnes, well over half of which is believed to be in China.
 This utilization figure does not bode well for a recovery in global steel prices any time soon.
 Last week Li Xinchuang of the China Iron & Steel Association said that China’s steel consumption would fall to less than 600 million metric tons/year by 2020, and to less than 500 million mt/y by 2030.
 Let’s hope that turns out to be true.
 China accounted for 49.5 percent of global production in October.
 Asia as a whole, including India, accounted for 67.9 percent.

-Table 1 shows global production broken down into regions and also the production of the top ten nations in the single month of October with regional share of the global total.
+Table 1 shows global production broken down into regions and also the production of the top ten nations in the single month of October and their share of the global total.
 It also shows the latest three months and twelve months production through October with year over year growth rates for each.
 Regions are shown in white font and individual nations in beige.
 If the three month growth rate exceeds the twelve month we interpret this to be a sign of positive momentum and accelerating growth.